everettm/DataAccessioner/README.md

 Run this program with the following syntax:

 `python data_accessioner.py [option] <path>`
+Dependency: accession_settings.txt
 Options:
 -h, --help: shows help menu
 -d, --debug: creates a new copy of the original folder or file

 #### Input
 * A full path to a directory OR a directory name in the same folder as data_accessioner.py.
 This directory should contain files and "bags" for accessioning.